MattStockton/MattStockton.github.io/_posts/2024-12-17-building-a-book-that-didnt-exist.markdown

 ---
 layout: single
-title: "Building a Book That Didn’t Exist"
+title: "Building a Book That Didn't Exist"
 excerpt: "Andrej Karpathy used O1 Pro to create a full book from scratch, shaping the content himself through structured prompts.
-This process isn’t just about getting answers — it’s a powerful way to clarify thinking, refine ideas, and explore topics in ways that weren’t possible before."
+This process isn't just about getting answers — it's a powerful way to clarify thinking, refine ideas, and explore topics in ways that weren't possible before."
+category: "Building with LLMs"
+tags: ["karpathy", "o1-pro", "content-creation", "book-writing", "structured-prompts"]
 ---

 Andrej Karpathy had a question: *What would the Founding Fathers think about America today?* He couldn’t find a book that explored it, so [he built one himself](https://x.com/karpathy/status/1868903650451767322) using OpenAI’s newest model, **O1 Pro**.